thaispapa/thaispapa/README.md

 🎓 I'm an undergraduate student at the Instituto Federal de Educação, Ciência e Tecnologia do Ceará, majoring in Computer Engineering.

-📚 I'm currently deepening my knowledge in endpoint security, network defense, cyber threat management and ethical hacking.
+📚 I'm currently deepening my knowledge in ethical hacking.

-🔍 Fun fact about me: I love learning new languages and exploring different cultures.

-📊 I spent a year studying data science with Python, but after my first internship, I found my passion in cybersecurity.